The Real Paradise Falls

 From the base camp it's still about a 1.5 hour hike along a trail through the forest to get near the bottom of the falls.
 Here there's a natural swimming pool with great views of the falls where if you want you can enjoy a quick dip - which is reall nice and refreshing after the walk.
 The return journey in the canoe from base camp to Canaima is faster as it's all down stream.
 Very near Canaima itself are several other falls including Hacha and ‘Salto de Sapo’ - these are especially great fun because you can actually walk behind them.
 Not for the faint-hearted, Hacha is particularly exciting and at a certain moment you’ll find yourself behind the fall in a kind of narrow tunnel formed on one side by the rock itself and on the other side by a curtain of thousands of litres of falling water.
 The only suitable outfit for this is your swim suit and footwear with a very decent grip - forget about flip flops!

-Only twenty minutes flying from Kaieteur fall on the border with the Brazilian state of Roraima are the Orinduik falls, often included as an extension of the Kayeteur package.
+A twenty-minute flight from Kaieteur Falls is Orinduik falls, often included as an extension of the Kaieteur package.
 The main attraction here is to bathe in the water and enjoy a natural body massage.
-It feels like relaxing in an enormous Jakuzzi.
+It feels like relaxing in an enormous jacuzzi.
 Again, the only man-made constructions were the air strip and its caretaker's home.
-Similar to the Kaieteur Falls, these are equally as exclusive and get very few visitors lucky enough ever to witness them, giving the journey a real sense of discovery - like finding a treasure all of your own.
+Similar to Kaieteur Falls, these are equally as exclusive and get very few visitors lucky enough ever to witness them, giving the journey a real sense of discovery - like finding a treasure all of your own.

 Featured holiday: Coq of the Rock: Trail-blazing Through the Guyanas